HitmanJJ/CCNA_Course_Notes/Course_Notes/Subnetting_Part1.md

 (Subnet prefix is the first 28 bits)

-flipping all the bits to 1’s, we get the SUBNET MASK for `/28`:
+flipping all of the network bits to 1’s, we get the SUBNET MASK for `/28`:

 `1111 1111 .
 1111 1111 .
 1111 1111 .
 1111 | 0000`